 Most used manufacturer

-A lot of mechanical gaming keyboards try to dazzle you with extra features and impressive RGB backlighting, but the HyperX Alloy FPS doesn’t do all that.
-It’s made for (as the name obviously suggests) serious FPS gaming.
-It’s made out of a solid steel frame and it has a detachable cable (which is somewhat of a rarity on full size keyboards) so it’s going to be plenty durable and portable for the traveling gamer.
+A lot of mechanical gaming keyboards try to dazzle you with extra features and impressive RGB backlighting, but the HyperX Alloy FPS doesn't do all that.
+It's made for (as the name obviously suggests) serious FPS gaming.
+It's made out of a solid steel frame and it has a detachable cable (even on the full size version, which is somewhat of a rarity) so it's going to be plenty durable and portable for the traveling gamer.

 While there's no RGB show to be found here there's still (red) backlighting so that you can see what you're doing in dark environments.
 The board also has full N-key rollover (NKRO) so that you'll never have any issues with keys not registering, no matter how many you're pressing at the same time.
 The bezels of the board are almost non-existent as well so that the footprint of this board remains minimal (even for a full sized plank) so all in all you can say that this keyboard definitely is made for serious competitive gaming.

-You can get the HyperX Alloy FPS with a variety of the widely lauded Cherry MX switches.
-You can choose between Blue, Brown, or Red.
+You can get the HyperX Alloy FPS with a variety of Cherry MX switches.
+You can choose between Blue, Brown (only on the full sized version), or Red.